sheydenreich/threepoint/README.md

 The folder `examples` contains examples for the required parameter files and how the code can be run.
 Three quantities are the key outputs of the code: the aperture statistics $\langle M_\mathrm{ap}^3\rangle$, the natural components of the 3Pt-Correlation Function $\Gamma$ and the covariance $C_{M^3}$ of the aperture statistics.

+Note that the number of redshift bins used for the interpolation of the lensing weights (and other quantities) is hard-coded as `n_redshift_bins` in the file `bispectrum.cuh`.
+Adjust this if necessary.

 ### Calculation of Third order aperture statistics

 #### Required Input